MekJohn/streaky/README.md

 # STREAKY
 A non official and completely amatorial python module to easy get and set informations from your pipelines in Streak©.
-See more on Streak© to them site: https://www.streak.com/ https://streak.readme.io/docs/overview
+See more on the Streak© site:

+https://www.streak.com/
+https://streak.readme.io/docs/overview